polygloid/kdeconfig-1/README.md

 2. install plasmoids
 3. install font from https://www.cufonfonts.com/font/sf-pro-display
 4. install the latte theme i have here
+5. add plasmoids to Home/.local/share/plasma/plasmoids
-5. open latte dock, right click the dock, and click on layouts
+6. open latte dock, right click the dock, and click on layouts
-6. press "Import" on it and add the layout
+7. press "Import" on it and add the layout
 OPTIONAL: install my wallpaper if you want the menubar to be fully black, you can edit it and switch the image to whatever you want and keep the black bar

 it should work from here